ryenus/hsqldb/trunk/testrun/sqltool/README.txt

     Here's an example to confirm that you understand.

         ./runtests.bash 1.sql 2.sql 3.nsql 4.nsql 5.sql
+        or runtests 1.sql 2.sql 3.nsql 4.nsql 5.sql    (on Windows)

     This test run will report test failures for 1.sql, 2.sql, and 5.sql only if SqlTool fails when executing them.
 It will report test